staD020/png2prg/readme.md

  - Improved auto-detection of graphics modes, including the new charset support.
  - Bug Fix: do not write empty .prg file on error.
  - Standardized 0xd0xx colors in output.prg for charset modes.
- - Add sid support to charset displayers.
+ - Added sid support to charset displayers.
+ - Added -mode petscii support including auto-detection and sid support.

 ## Changes for version 1.4